mirtoto/media-byline-credits/README.txt

 * Easily apply your own styles to the byline credit.

 == Installation ==
-1. Upload `image-byline.php` to the `/wp-content/plugins/` directory
+1. Upload `media-byline-credits` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the \"Plugins\" menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress.

 == Frequently Asked Questions ==
 = Can I add a byline credit to audio or video? =